klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 ### Publication API

-By using the ```publish(std::shared<const T> & event)``` API instead.
+By using the ```publish(std::shared_ptr<const T> & event)``` API instead.
 This will make direct use of the provided object instead of creating a copy.
 For example, we could change the code of the main block in example 3:

 ```cpp
    {